gayathri0329/marshackers/README.md

 Bidirectional Search, as the name implies, searches in two directions at the same time: one forward from the initial state and the other backward from the goal.The search stops when searches from both directions meet in the middle.

-This project consists of th following bidirctional searches:
+This project consists of th following bidirectional searches:

 Astar